cristian-guerrero/legion-go-tricks/README.md

       - Games that did not have the issue:
         - Diablo II: Resurrected
         - Bomb Rush Cyberfunk (Heroic Launcher)
-  - reports of handycon reactivating by itself, which interferes with hhd
-    - you can disable it again with `sudo systemctl disable --now handycon.service`
-      - you can also opt to remove it, the command should be `sudo dnf remove handygccs` (untested)
-  - controller is more buggy in desktop mode for desktop-related usage, should still work fine for gaming
-    - nested desktop still seems fine
   - game mode global FSR is not working
-  - ryzenadj may not be working for TDP control
-    - use custom Lenovo TDP mode via Decky plugin instead: [see here](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go)
-  - user reports say wifi has lower download speeds on Linux vs Windows

 # Resources